 Here, we are going to understand the 1st category metrics like DPU, DPMO, and RTY with the help of an example.
-Let’s use an example of stamped and anodized aluminum L-bracket with four 4 step process: material testing, treatment(anodizing), dimension (stamping process), and properties verification.
+Let’s use an example of stamped and anodized aluminum L-bracket with four 4 step processes: material testing, treatment(anodizing), dimension (stamping process), and properties verification.

 Refer to the information given in the below chart to calculate metrics.

 This chart shows the data for 10 L-brackets, which are tested under four processes like material testing, stamping process, anodizing treatment, and properties verification.
-The cross mark indicates that particular bracket shows defects under a different process.
+The cross mark indicates that a particular bracket shows defects under a different process.

 And which bracket is defective (Yes/no) that information is also given.
-The last row of “Total” indicates how many brackets were failed in each process.
+The last row of “Total” indicates how many brackets failed in each process.
 Now use this information to calculate six sigma metrics.